Epim3dium/ES-2024-1Sem-LETI-GrupoA/README.md

 - Git/GitHub: Local version control and remote repository for project collaboration.
 - Trello: Project management according to the Scrum approach, with tracking between the user story cards and the respective events on GitHub.
 - JavaDoc: Documentation of the software produced.
+- Qodana: Evaluation of the quality of the software produced, based on metrics extracted from the code

 ## Extra Features:
 ### Visualizer